General enquiries: 0800 326 5559

 At its worst, alcohol also results in:

-Alcohol dependency occurs when a person regularly drinks alcohol and the bodily systems come to rely on the alcohol in order to function as “normal”.
+Alcohol dependency occurs when a person regularly drinks alcohol and the bodily systems come to rely on alcohol in order to function as “normal”.

-When alcohol is consumed, the vital organs have to “change jobs”.
 The liver, for instance, has to focus on eliminating the alcohol from the body because it is a toxin.
 It’s unable to process waste as effectively and support the other vital organs at the same time.

 With prolonged alcohol use the brain comes to rely on it to regulate mood, its natural system of releasing “happy chemicals” no longer works efficiently.

 A dependency is shown when alcohol leaves the body and withdrawal kicks in.
-Symptoms include:

 Suicide and alcoholism

-As already mentioned, 86% who enter treatment for alcohol problems also have mental health problems.
-It’s important, also, to acknowledge that there will also be many people not accessing treatment for alcohol who also have mental health problems.
+t’s important, also, to acknowledge that there will also be many people not accessing treatment for alcohol who also have mental health problems.

 A person doesn’t need to be in treatment for a problem to exist and for the consequential risk of side effects to occur.

 When a person has an alcohol use disorder, they’re at an increased risk of suicidal thoughts and behaviours.
-There are factors, however, that increase the risk of suicide for those who don’t drink…

-Factors influencing suicide
+Factors influencing suicide beyond alcohol abuse

 Circumstances and events that might influence a person into taking their own life are as follows:

-• Suicide is also higher amongst those who are marginalised.
-This could be linked to these people being bullied and discriminated against.
+This could be linked to these people being bullied and discriminated against

-An effective professional support team will understand this and it will influence their input to be compassionate, empathic, and open-minded.
+An effective professional support team will understand this and it will influence their input to be compassionate, empathic and open-minded.

 The relationship between alcohol and suicide